retypeapp/action-github-pages/README.md

           directory: docs
 ```

-**Notice:** In this case if the `branch: HEAD` argument is used, although it would always push to **main** as intended, it would always update the branch directly instead of making pull requests.
+**Note:** In this case if the `branch: HEAD` argument is used, although it would always push to **main** as intended, it would always update the branch directly instead of making pull requests.

 ### Update GitHub Pages on release